Submitted Names with "diminutive" in Description

 Diminutive of Waut.

-Diminutive of names containing the element -wan such as Gunawan, Setiawan, or Hermawan.
+Sundanese diminutive of masculine containing the sound wan (or other similar sounds), such as Gunawan, Setiawan or Hermawan.

 Wehha m Anglo-Saxon